linearregression/collaboratool/index.md

 layout: default
 title: Overview
 ---
-<<<<<<< HEAD
 ### What is BCE?

 BCE stands for the Berkeley Common (or Compute, or Collaborative...)
 Environment.
 It is designed to provide a common Linux computational environment for classwork and research.

-### What is "Collaboratool?"

-"Collaboratool" was conceived as a project for building, integrating, and deploying tools that support portable, reproducible data science.
-We started thinking about how to deploy virtualized containers that provide things like IPython notebooks through the web.
-We were inspired by [jiffylab](http://github.com/ptone/jiffylab).
-From there, we decided that it made more sense to focus on a complete virtual environment, which is easy to deploy in a variety of contexts, which is what you'll find here now.

 ### BCE Vision